Limitations of the current version of ConstEdit

 - Only an English user interface UI is provided by the current version of ConstEdit.
 But this does not pose any limitation to the language of the document content.
-Practically any languages supported by the operating system are supported by ConstEdit for editing and for file input/output operations.
+Practically any languages are supported by ConstEdit.

-- Auto-capitalization and auto-convert for html documents are designed for the left-to-right layout direction.
-Also these functions are not language-specific.
-They may not work satisfactorily for non-English languages, especially when the input direction is right-to-left.
+- Auto-capitalization and auto-convert are designed for the left-to-right layout direction.
+While these functions are not language-specific, they may not work satisfactorily for non-English languages, especially when the input direction is not left-to-right.

 Known issues of the current version of ConstEdit